Sifchain/sifnode/tools/localnet/design.md

 - peggy between eth and sifchain
 - block explorer for every chain

+User selects which blockchains are started.

+User chooses if block explorers are started.

 Every time we add new supported blockchain `localnet` is extended by adding testnet, relayer and block explorer.

 ### Sifchain

-To support sifchains, a single `sifnode` per chain is started. `sifnode` should be configured to not mine empty blocks, to make output in block explorer more relevant and easier to inspect.
-IIRC there is an option for this in tendermint but 3 years ago when I tested it, consensus was failing because of that.
-Maybe it has been fixed, have to test it again.
+To support sifchains, 4 validators and 1 full node per chain are started.

 It would be nice to implement some logs filter in `sifnode` to prevent regular `tendermint` consensus-related logs from being printed in `localnet` unless they are errors or panics.
 By doing this, relevant logs printed by our app are